robertbenson/openAI_function_calling_demo/README.md

 {"location": "LAX, CA", "radius": 20, "unit": "kilometers", "coordinates": "decimal"}
 ```
 These can be used in 3 separate api calls as required.
-## Key Take Away
+# Key Take Away

-### One Request
+## One Request

 One request was made to OpenAI

-### Iterative Response - 3 function requests
+## Iterative Response - 3 function requests

 OpenAI has extracted the model arguments from the request.
 It has identified that 3 airfields are required and supplied information to make 3 separate api calls or function requests.
-### Conversion - context and inference
+## Conversion - context and inference

 The requested distance was 20,000 meters.
 However, OpenAI has noted that acceptable responses are miles or kilometers and has automatically converted the parameters, radius and units to 20 and kilometers respectively.

-### OpenAI Model has augmented the response
+### OpenAI Model has augmented and filtered the response

 The model has determined the model arguments from the user request, (first time to access the model).
 The data has been retrieved and added to the model.
 The model had been accessed for a second time to refine the answer.

+#### Augmentation - inference and context

+The original request asked for a "TZ".
+At no point in this demo Python code or data has a "TZ" been mentioned or declared.
+However, OpenAI has correctly identified a "TZ" in this context is a Time Zone, and it has returned the "TZ" for each airport.

+## Filter
 OpenAI did not accept at face value the data supplied by the user was correct.

-Airfield data was added that was outside the 20km range, but OpenAI correctly identified these airfields, in step 4, and did not report on them.
+Airfield data was deliberately added to the JSON files, that was outside the 20km range, but OpenAI correctly identified these airfields, in step 4, and did not report on them.